-The goal of our work is to improve prosperity for Albertans and Canadians.
-We believe that the business sector has a leading role to play in helping people, the economy and the environment thrive.
+The goal of our work is to improve prosperity for all Albertans and Canadians.
+We believe that the business sector has a leading role to play in helping people, the economy, and the environment thrive.
+We contribute by developing and advocating for policy solutions that enable growth in the short term, and that set Alberta on a path to a long-term sustainable future.

 You believe in creating a better Alberta within a strong Canada.
 You believe that true prosperity means more than just money: it includes family and community; shared economic opportunity; high-quality health care and education; and a clean and sustainable environment.

 You have a curious and open mind, and you value learning and personal growth.
 You are not afraid to ask questions or to be wrong.
-You are happy to accept assignments and tasks that may fall outside your comfort zone because they provide you with an opportunity to learn something new.
+You are happy to accept assignments and tasks that stretch your comfort zone because they provide you with an opportunity to learn something new.

 Research and analytical capabilities

-You are friendly, personable and work well with others.
+You are friendly, personable, and work well with others.
 You take pride in doing what is necessary to get the job done, even if it falls outside your core responsibilities.
 You set high standards for your own work, but don’t take yourself too seriously in the process.
 You are comfortable in a wide range of formal and informal social situations.
 You are a good listener, able to distill wide-ranging discussions into core themes and ideas.
 You are confident in what you know but unafraid to admit what you don’t.
 You take critical feedback well.
+You have fun at work.

 - Provide research support and analysis for BCA policy committees

-- Work with VP, Policy and Chief Economist and committee Chairs to deliver major research projects
+- Work with VP, Policy, other staff and committee chairs to deliver major research projects

-- Contribute to BCA’s regular publications, commentaries, and blog posts
+- Contribute to BCA’s regular publications and commentaries

 - Engage with BCA members and other stakeholders